 There are good reasons for having physical contact with wild animals in case of medical or transportation purposes.
 While volunteering in a wildlife program, you have the chance to enjoy moments of indirect interaction with the animals, e.g. while monitoring them.
 In a rescue home, direct interaction may be necessary.

 In addition to the minimal-interaction policy, we do NOT tolerate programs that offer elephant rides.
-The process to “learn” how to be ridden exposes the elephants to brutal practices and violence.
+The process of “learning” how to be ridden exposes the elephants to brutal practices and violence.
 We also ask our volunteers not to support this cruelty during their stays abroad and in their free time outside the programs.

 Constant checks of our partner projects